I wish someone would have asked me that question and held space for me to get to the answer(s) in my 20s.

 The foundation of healing your pain is to first accept it and give it space to feel.
 Up until now, most of us just push it down, shame it, pretend it’s not there, etc. All this does is make us feel even more entangled emotionally.

-Think about a 3-year-old coming to you with tears in her eyes.
+Think about a 3-year-old coming to you with tears in his/her eyes.
 Would you tell the child to shut up, feeling is dumb, how dare you, no time for feeling?

 Why do this work?
-Because if we don’t, we can’t ever get to what’s really driving us and heal.
+Because if we don’t, we can’t ever get to what’s really bothering us and heal.

 Another reason is, the best way to make the world a better place is to make us better.
 If not, we risk not only being a burden to ourselves, we become a burden to others.